Last Words for The Road is a collaborative and social art project.

 (Madrid, Sevilla, Almeria, Barcelona, Gran Canarias, Azores Islands) :

-Spain was and is the country in which I lost and found myself - but it is also the country in which I understood and gave myself new meaning behind the word "traveler".
+Spain was and is the country in which I lost and found myself for the first time - but it is also the country in which I understood and gave myself new meaning behind the word "traveler".
 Spain weaves a mixture of people from all over the world who have come in search of either better economic opportunity, or for a taste of the "spanish lifestyle".
 It seems that the concept of "time" and "home" are a lot in people's minds here - perhaps because Spain is the home of many, but also because time is lived differently and at a much slower pace.
 I met most people here in the various hostels I volunteered in, at El Campo de la Cebada, at parties, and in the streets of the Lavapies and Malasaña neighborhood.

 Quotes collected in Belgium